Lumae Privacy Policy

 Table: Summary of Your Key Privacy Rights (as applicable to Lumae's current practices)

-Right GDPR (EEA/UK Residents) CCPA/CPRA (California Residents) WA MHMDA (WA Residents - Health Data) Other US States (General Trend)
+Right CCPA/CPRA (California Residents) WA MHMDA (WA Residents - Health Data) Other US States (General Trend)

-Correct / Rectify Yes Yes No (but implied by accuracy needs) Yes
+Correct / Rectify Yes No (but implied by accuracy needs) Yes

-Delete / Erasure Yes (with exceptions) Yes (with exceptions) Yes Yes (with exceptions)
+Delete / Erasure Yes (with exceptions) Yes Yes (with exceptions)

-Opt-Out of Sale / Sharing / Targeted Ads N/A (Consent Required) N/A (Not Applicable Currently) N/A (Authorization for Sale) N/A (Not Applicable Currently)
+Opt-Out of Sale / Sharing / Targeted Ads N/A (Not Applicable Currently) N/A (Authorization for Sale) N/A (Not Applicable Currently)

-Limit Use of Sensitive PI N/A (Basis Required) N/A (Not Applicable Currently) Yes (Consent for Collection/Sharing beyond service) Varies (Often Opt-In Consent)
+Limit Use of Sensitive PI N/A (Not Applicable Currently) Yes (Consent for Collection/Sharing beyond service) Varies (Often Opt-In Consent)

-Object to Processing Yes No No Varies (Often Opt-Out)
+Object to Processing No No Varies (Often Opt-Out)

-Withdraw Consent Yes Yes (for marketing etc.) Yes Yes
+Withdraw Consent Yes (for marketing etc.) Yes Yes

-Automated Decision Rights Yes Yes (developing) No Varies (Often Opt-Out)
+Automated Decision Rights Yes (developing) No Varies (Often Opt-Out)

 Note: This table provides a simplified overview based on Lumae's current data practices.
 Specific details, definitions, and exceptions vary by law.
 "N/A" indicates the concept is addressed differently or not applicable to current operations.